OfficeDev/office-js-docs-pr/docs/testing/debug-with-vs-extension.md

 Once Visual Studio Code is open, navigate manually to the project folder.

 > [!TIP]
-> To open Visual Studio Code as an administrator, select the **run as administrator** option when opening Visual Studio Code from the Start Menu in Windows.
+> To open Visual Studio Code as an administrator, select the **run as administrator** option when opening Visual Studio Code after searching for it in Windows.

 5. Within VS Code, select **CTRL + SHIFT + X** to open the Extensions bar.
-Search for the "VS Code Debugger for Office Add-ins" extension and install it.
+Search for the "Office Addin Debugger" extension and install it.

 6. In the .vscode folder of your project, you will find a launch.json file.
 At the end of the file, add the following code to the configurations section of the file.